robfatland/pythonbytes/1dca/README3.md

 are unable to change it in place.
 Instead we calculate the new version of `livingspace` from its copy, `oldlivingspace`.

-Once you have the above code working add these lines of code to see how we can change `livingspace`.
+Once you have the above code working add these lines of code to see how we can change `livingspace`. *Be careful!* This code is indented one tab so that it is *inside* the `mytime` loop.
+The word `for` should line up with `oldlivingspace` in the previous line of code.

 ```
     for i in range(len(oldlivingspace)):